awsdocs/aws-systems-manager-user-guide/doc_source/tagging-documents.md

    Note the name of a document from which you want to remove tags\.

 1. Run the following command to remove tags from a document\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]